dart-backend/belatuk-common-utilities/packages/pub_sub/README.md

 ['<event-name>', value]
 ```

-Clients can send the following (3) methods:
+Clients can send with the following 3 methods:

 * `subscribe` (`event_name`:string): Subscribe to an event.
 * `unsubscribe` (`subscription_id`:string): Unsubscribe from an event you previously subscribed to.
 * `publish` (`event_name`:string, `value`:any): Publish an event to all other clients who are subscribed.

-The client and server in `package:belatuk_pub_sub/isolate.dart` must make extra
-provisions to keep track of client ID's.
-Since `SendPort`s and `ReceivePort`s
-do not have any sort of guaranteed-unique ID's, new clients must send their
-`SendPort` to the server before sending any requests.
+The client and server in `package:belatuk_pub_sub/isolate.dart` must make extra provisions to keep track of client ID's.
+Since `SendPort`s and `ReceivePort`s do not have any sort of guaranteed-unique ID's, new clients must send their `SendPort` to the server before sending any requests.
 The server then responds
 with an `id` that must be used to identify a `SendPort` to send a response to.